isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

         }
     }

-The `server-tags` parameter is mandatory and it contains one or more server tags.
+The ``server-tags`` parameter is mandatory and contains one or more server tags.
 It may contain the keyword "all" to fetch the shared networks associated with all servers.
-When the `server-tags` list contains the `null` value the returned response contains a list of unassigned shared networks, i.e. the networks which are associated with no servers.
+When the ``server-tags`` list contains the ``null`` value, the returned response contains a list of unassigned shared networks, i.e. the networks which are associated with no servers.
 For example:

 .. code-block:: json